 The Evaporation Cycle in Modern Air Conditioning

-The evaporation cycle in modern air conditioning systems is the cycle in which the air’s actual cooling occurs.
+The evaporation cycle in modern air conditioning systems is when the air’s actual cooling occurs.
 To accomplish this, your air conditioner passes inside air through a coil filled with supercooled liquid refrigerant.
 The refrigerant pulls the heat from the air, and then fans distribute the air through your ductwork (or directly into your space if you have a ductless split air conditioning system).
 After cooling the air, your air conditioning system sends the now gaseous refrigerant to the compression side of the system.

 The Compression Cycle in Modern Air Conditioning